voxmedia/github-action-slack-notify-build/README.md

 When used with the `pull_request` event, a link to the originating pull request is included:

 <img src="docs/pr.png" alt="Screenshot of the pull_request event" width="540">

+If you want no retry for slack client, you can indicate with `noRetry: true` in `with` (if not, it's `tenRetriesInAboutThirtyMinutes` by default, you can check doc in [slack web api](https://www.npmjs.com/package/@slack/web-api))

 ### Updating an Existing Message